 In 2015 Lizzie published her third novel – SCOTCH ON THE ROCKS – and it passed the 1000 downloads mark in the first two weeks and became an Amazon #1 best seller.
 Looks like she’s not the only one who enjoys reading and writing about the highlands of Scotland and men in kilts.

-It’s hard work writing novels but LIzzie enjoys every moment of her new ‘career’.
+It’s hard work writing novels but Lizzie enjoys every moment of her new ‘career’.
 Here’s what her work table looks like (!)
+On a good day, that is.

 Lizzie sees the New Romantics Press as ‘sisters doing it for themselves’ and believes that which is written, should have the opportunity to be read, and by the widest audience possible.